shopware/docs/products/enterprise-cloud/setup-template.md

 # Setup Template

 The setup template is a derivation from the [shopware/production](https://github.com/shopware/production) template.
-It contains build and deployment logic for Shopware Enterprise cloud as well as configuration for the underlying infrastructure and services.
+It contains build and deployment logic for Shopware Enterprise Cloud as well as configuration for the underlying infrastructure and services.
 In this chapter we will have a look at these customizations.

-Below is a directory overview of the Enterprise cloud setup template.
+Below is a directory overview of the Enterprise Cloud setup template.

 ```
 shopware/paas/